aabril/monojs-complete-starter/README.md

-# monoapp
+# MonoJS Complete Starter

-Impressive app with Mono
+Creating a complete monojs starter, with tests, authentication and mailing system.

 ## Installation